jastisriradheshyam/random_learn/cloud_and_internet_services/terms.md

 # Cloud Terms

+- Cloud computing: The on-demand delivery of IT resources over the internet with pay-as-you-go pricing

 - TCO : Total Cost of Ownership
   - ( purchase price + operating cost ) * assets lifespan [1]
   - In terms of Cloud [2]